-Burkhard makes periodic trips to the US and is available to speak as his schedule permits.
-Email him or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Burkhard occasionally returns to the U.S. and is available to visit congregations.
+Email him to extend an invitation to your congregation or organization.

 Subscribe to the e-group Burkhard moderates to connect supporters in Roma work.

 Read: Burkhard Paetzold’s blog post about climate change and climate justice